Plastic Wastes: The silent killer Nigerians love

 Does he know that plastic waste is toxic when it is burnt?
 “I no know now my brother,” Nwabo answers innocently.
 “There is nothing we can do about it,” he adds.

 Chinoso Ebube, a cloth seller in the market laments that the smoke from the dumpsite is a serious health risk.
 “This thing is causing a lot of problems in this market.
-I mean the burning of the refuse,” says Ebube as he swallows a morsel of akpu, a local staple food made from cassava, in a nearby restaurant.
+I mean the burning of the refuse,” says Ebube as he swallows a morsel of akpu, local staple food made from cassava, in a nearby restaurant.

 “Some people are sick because of the chemicals in it because I know that plastic causes cancer when it is burnt.”

-According to a report by Environmental Engineering Research, environments close to dumpsites are constantly exposed to risk of infection, reduced agricultural yield, groundwater contamination, decline in benthic communities due to toxicity and exposure to hazardous compounds.
+According to a report by Environmental Engineering Research, environments close to dumpsites are constantly exposed to the risk of infection, reduced agricultural yield, groundwater contamination, the decline in benthic communities due to toxicity and exposure to hazardous compounds.

 The report indicates that experimental studies in Aba have shown that about 47.39 per cent of the total solid waste is organic and compostable whereas recyclable waste, including plastic, accounts for about 4.69–9.90 percent.